rethink sustainability

 Carbios claims that its approach is less energy intensive and has a smaller carbon footprint than producing virgin PET, calculating that they can achieve CO2 emission savings of up to 46 per cent compared with virgin PET production, when taking into account the diversion of PET waste from possible incineration.

 However, not all the maths adds up – it is still cheaper to produce petroleum-based plastics.
-Ladent is confident, though, that the numbers are moving in the right direction.
-“Global regulations are pushing brands to use more recycling content,” he points out.
+The company is confident, though, that the numbers are moving in the right direction.
+“Global regulations are pushing brands to use more recycling content.
 “Then you have the commitments.
-Take any big brand – Nike, Puma, Pepsi — all have made pledges.
+Take any big brand – Nike, Puma, Pepsi –all have made pledges.
 When you add regulations to brand commitments, the market is there.”

 There has been a global shift in governmental policy on plastic.
-Earlier this month, India banned single-use plastics.
+In 2022, India banned single-use plastics, and earlier this year, Thailand banned the importation of plastic waste3.
 China is ramping up its biodegradable plastic production.
 The EU, UK and various US states have all implemented plastic regulations in the past few years.

 Carbios has been busy capitalising on this “age of commitments”.
 It has already partnered with bottling and cosmetics giants Nestlé Waters, PepsiCo and L’Oreal, and recently signed deals with clothing brands Patagonia, Puma and Salomon.
 These collaborations both validate the tech and bring industry giants on board, speeding scalability and reach.

 Carbios regards the latest partnerships as central to its plans for textile recycling.
-“The main cost in this industry is waste, and as we’re targeting waste that other recyclers can’t process [textiles] that’s a huge cost-competitive advantage for us,” says Ladent.
-“A tonne of textile waste [costs] about $200-300, while a tonne of bottles can be $2,000.”
+“The main cost in this industry is waste, and as we’re targeting waste that other recyclers can’t process [textiles] that’s a huge cost-competitive advantage for us.
+“A tonne of textile waste [costs] about USD 200-300, while a tonne of bottles can be USD 2,000.”

 In 2021, Carbios unveiled an industrial demonstration plant in France.
-Next year, it will open its first 50,000 tonne plant, capable of processing 2 billion bottles or 300 million t-shirts.
-From there, the company hopes to sell licences for its technology “to get to market and global impact as fast as possible.”
+The company has announced plans to open its first 50,000 tonne biorecycling plant, capable of processing 2 billion bottles or 300 million t-shirts.
+From there, it hopes to sell licences for its technology “to get to market and global impact as fast as possible.”

-But Carbios doesn’t have all the answers — yet.
-PET accounts for only 11 per cent of plastic waste5, and other plastic types have proved more difficult to digest.
+But Carbios doesn’t have all the answers – yet.
+PET accounts for only 11 per cent of plastic waste4, and other plastic types have proved more difficult to digest.

 Blank, like most in the field, calls for standardised and streamlined packaging to aid recycling efforts – a simple paper label on a plastic bottle renders it unrecyclable.